-I live off the grid, alone, and have done so for nearly 30 years.
+I am a wilderness dweller.
+I live off the grid, alone, and have done so for over 30 years.
 The earlier cabins I built are far from a road in the high mountains of British Columbia’s Coast Range.
 They are accessed by an overnight hike, or a 20-minute float plane ride from Nimpo Lake in the West Chilcotin.
 They are 150 miles from the nearest banks, traffic lights, supermarkets or cell phone frequencies.

 Building in the Wilderness

-Latterly I have acquired 80 solitary acres about 30 miles from Nuk Tessli.
+I recently sold Nuk Tessli and aquired 40 solitary acres about 30 miles away.
 I have no close neighbours, gorgeous views of mountains, and a wild river at the foot of the property.
 City amenities are not much closer although I can now drive to my new home on a rough bush road.
-I still cook and heat solely with wood and haul or melt all my water.
+I built yet another home, power it with the sun, and still cook and heat solely with wood.

 I operate my blogs using solar-powered satellite internet